Clinical, Theoretical and Conceptual Issues in Chronic Pain and Their Application in a Hypnosis Practice

 Photobiomodulation Therapy (PBMT) as a Complementary Medicine for Women to Adjust Their Autonomic Nervous Systems and Induce Specific Brain Waves - A Case Reportby

-Abstract Sleep is very important to maintain the health of physiology and psychology, especially for women.
-Many studies proved the symptoms of sleep disturbance can cause inflammation, coagulation, insulin resistance and psychosocial distress in women than in men.
-A lot of medications were used to treat sleep disorders; they can cause different adverse effects.
-LLLT has been proved a safe and easy-to-use therapy.
-We proposed two methods to affect the autonomic nervous system and brain wave with single l [...] |
+Abstract Sleep has played a critical role in maintaining the physical and psychological health of humans, especially for women.
+Many studies reveal that sleep disturbance can cause more inflammation, coagulation, insulin resistance, and psychosocial distress in women than in men.
+A lot of medications are used to treat sleep disorders, but they can cause various adverse effects.
+Photobiomodulation therapy (PBMT) has been proved as a safe and easy-to-use therapy.
+We propose two methods of affecting the aut [...] |

 Breath Practices for Survivor and Caregiver Stress, Depression, and Post-traumatic Stress Disorder: Connection, Co-regulation, CompassionAbstract Does compassion itself benefit the healing process or does the activation of neurophysiological processes, from which the experience of compassion arises, trigger a cascade of physical and psychological changes that support health and well-being?
-Exploration of the neurological substrates of compassion reveals multiple healing pathways that can be activated by mind-body processes.
-Furthermore, these pathways affect physical health, emotion regulation, and how we perceive and relate to other peop [...] |
+Exploration of the neurological substrates of compassion reveals multiple healing pathways that can be activated by mind-body practices.
+Furthermore, these pathways affect physical health, emotion regulation, and how we perceive and relate to others.

 Compassion in Medical PracticeAbstract Compassion and kindness can be cultivated and enhanced.
 Over the years in medical practice I have witnessed many healthcare workers, after having worked with kind and caring practitioners, become progressively more humane.
 Those of us who are teachers need to be mindful of that.
 In educating new physicians, compassion should play a central role and we as practicing doctors are well placed to model a caring and empathetic approach to our patients.
 There is also a fundamental need to look afte [...] |